Thinking of Renting Out Your Home for a Major Sporting Event? Here’s What You Need to Know

 Why the changes?

-To rent your home to short-term guests, you should:
+To rent your home during the 2026 tournament, you should:

 Are you covered for short-term rentals?